BlueBrain/sonata-extension/source/recipe.rst

    =============================== =========== ===
    Property                        Requirement Description
    =============================== =========== ===
-   gsyn                            Optional    The conductance to be used by all synapses.
+   conductance                     Optional    The conductance to be used by all synapses.
 Defaults to 0.2.
    =============================== =========== ===

 ``seed``